svlark/svlark.github.io/_posts/2019-06-15-May-Florida-Keys-and-North-Carolina.md

 We were waved off the dock in Marathon by this beautiful Eagle Ray.

 ![Audrey making breakfast at sea](https://user-images.githubusercontent.com/13930968/61882511-af574300-aec6-11e9-8218-0d69af26d393.jpeg)
-Audrey has been really been a helpful member of the crew lately.
+Audrey has really been a helpful member of the crew lately.
 She has taken over about half of the meal prep on passage.

 ![girls excited to spot land](https://user-images.githubusercontent.com/13930968/61882512-af574300-aec6-11e9-982c-3163ebebfa57.jpeg)
-The girls were pretty excited to spot land after 5 days at sea.
+The girls were excited to spot land after 5 days at sea.

 Beaufort is such a cute town, with lots to do!
 I think we’ll stay awhile.